mpvnet-player/mpv.net/Manual.md

 Another way to open files is the command line, it is used by the File Explorer if file associations exist.

-When mpv.net is started from a terminal such as PowerShell, mpv.net attaches to the terminal and outputs status and debug messages.
+When mpv.net is started from a terminal, mpv.net outputs status and debug messages on the terminal.

 A third way is to drag and drop files on the main window.